How Much Does a Chatbot Cost – Can New Models Reduce Enterprise Risk?

 In a service-based industry, for example, a utility may pay a set price per subscriber to its premium service.

-While a number of chatbot pricing models are currently available, all entail a risk on the part of the enterprise.
-The key to facilitating the widespread adoption of virtual assistants is to formulate an optimal chatbot pricing structure.
+While a number of models addressing how much a chatbot costs are currently available, all entail a risk on the part of the enterprise.
+The key to facilitating the widespread adoption of virtual assistants is to formulate an optimal chatbot cost structure.
 This will support the enterprise in achieving success with the technology.